dalean5/serverless-todo-api/README.md

-# Serverless Todo API Build with Azure Functions
+# Serverless Todo API Built with Azure Functions

 This repository contains the code to a serverless todo api app that was build using Azure Functions, Python, and SqlAlchemy.